-The Committee is responsible for determining salaries, incentives and other forms of compensation for directors, officers and other employees of the Company.
+The Committee is responsible for determining salaries, incentives and other forms of compensation for our directors, officers and other employees.
 The Committee also administers various incentive compensation and benefit plans.
-Leland Wilson, President and Chief Executive Officer, and Timothy Morris, Vice President, Finance and Chief Financial Officer, generally participate in discussions and decisions regarding salaries and incentive compensation for all employees and consultants to the Company, except that Mr. Wilson and Mr. Morris are excluded from discussions regarding their respective salaries and incentive compensation.
+Leland Wilson, President and Chief Executive Officer, and Timothy Morris, Vice President, Finance and Chief Financial Officer, generally participate in discussions and decisions regarding salaries and incentive compensation for all employees, except that Mr. Wilson and Mr. Morris are excluded from discussions regarding their respective salaries and incentive compensation.